dekstroza/kubernetes-dev-stack/README.md

 Packer template provided in the repo is used to create vagrant box, in case you wish to create your own.
 Code here will use one I have already created and deployed to vagrant repository.

 Salt-stack is used to configure VM upon startup, you can find configuration in salt directory.

+#### Adding files into running master or minion

+Vagrant will mount directory where Vagrantfile is located inside the VM, under /vagrant path.
+You can use this to add more files into the box, ie pass in docker images instead of downloading them.

 Happy hacking.
 Dejan